Introducing Indoor Bowling

 A match may consist of a set number of ends (with the winner being the team or individual who has scored the most shots within those ends), or a shots target (with the winner being the first to reach a certain number of shots).

-There are two main variations of outdoor bowls as follows.
+There are two main variations of indoor bowls as follows.

 The sport is played on a green which is completely flat.
 Matches are played within set lanes (called ‘rinks’).
 The national governing body for this variation of the sport is the English Indoor Bowling Association.
 Contact details for the English Indoor Bowling Association are: